spyder-ide/spyder-unittest/README.md

 ## Status

 This is a work in progress.
-It is quite useable, but there is obviously room for improvement.
+It is quite useable, but there is obvious room for improvement.
 The plugin supports the `unittest` framework in the Python standard library and the `py.test` and `nose` testing frameworks.